DVLab-NTU/qsyn/README.md

     > building qsyn...
     ~/qsyn$ _
     ```
-4. If you want to delete all intrmediate files created in the compilation process, please type
+4. If you want to delete all intermediate files created in the compilation process, please type
     ```shell!
 	make clean
 	```